FINTLabs/fint-relations/README.md

 For example in PersonController this resource is Person.
 The id in `@FintSelf` is the property that is used to identify this resource (can be a nested property).

 `@FintRelations` is used to generate the HATEOAS resources.
+It takes the relations added to the `FintResource`and appends them to a Spring HATEOAS resource object.

 ### 3. Add custom link mapper configuration